-Note: Message color mapping does not change the color attribute originally assigned to each message by CA Automation Point Rules; it just allows you to display each message in the remapped color for your viewing in Web MV.
+Note: Message color mapping does not change the color attribute originally assigned to each message by Rules.
+Instead it allows you to display each message in the remapped color for your viewing in Web MV.

 Reset All

 Resets all sixteen-color mapping assignments back to their original default values.